 - how it has made a difference to the attainment of disadvantaged pupils.

-The lead member of staff for PPG is Miss Claire Brooklyn (Deputy Headteacher)
+The lead member of staff for PPG is Mrs Claire Smith (Deputy Headteacher)

 The lead governor for PPG is Mrs Jane Douglas.

 This information can be found in the following documents.